 As the years went by Rabbi Ferber slipped away from my consciousness.
 When I arrived at Gateshead Yeshiva one of my earliest friends there was a boy called Tzvi Gurwitz.
 As the great-grandson of Rabbi Ferber and born shortly after his death, he was named after him.
 But no one mentioned Rabbi Ferber.
 It was his other grandfather, Rabbi Leib Gurwitz z”l, the late esteemed Rosh Yeshiva of Gateshead, who gave him standing with the other boys in the yeshiva.
 The memory of Rabbi Ferber had faded away, and although many individuals continued to benefit from his numerous published works – especially after they were republished in the mid-1980s – the strictly Orthodox community, and certainly the non-Orthodox community, had forgotten this great man.

 The history of his memoirs is therefore of some interest.
 Their publication will probably propel their author into the public consciousness from which he has been absent for decades.
-His books are all out of print, and the men who consulted him regularly have all passed on or long retired from their public positions.
 Those who knew him and appreciated him, or heard his Torah lectures and speeches and appreciated them, are also long departed or very elderly.
 His children have all died, and just a few years ago the last of his sons-in-law, Mr Chaim Lewis, whom I knew well, died at the age of 98 in London.

 So where have these memoirs been since they were written?
 How did they come to be written?
 Why were they never published?
 Were they meant for publication?
 How did I obtain them?
 Why am I publishing them and for whom?
 I will try to answer all these questions in the lines that follow, so that the readers of Rabbi Ferber’s memoirs can fully appreciate what it is that they are reading, and understand how and why the memoirs have come to be published by me after all these years.